Convergence Analysis of Split Federated Learning on Heterogeneous Data: Convergence Analysis

+\end{proposition} The proof is given in Appendix \ref{appendix: technical lemmas}.
 Proposition \ref{prop: decomposition} is particularly useful.
 It shows that despite the challenging dual-paced updates, to bound the SFL performance gap, it suffices to separately bound the gap at the server-side and client-side models.
 Note that our decomposition can be easily applied to other distributed approaches such as SL.
 In addition, such a decomposition is not necessarily loose, as our derived bounds for SFL achieve the same order as in FL (see Appendix \ref{appendix: bound comparison} for details).